 Above Elevation Data (AED): unique to senseFly’s eMotion flight planning software, AED altitudes are relative to the currently active elevation data model and is defined as the altitude approximately above the ground.

-Above Ground Level (AGL): this term is typically used when describing a drone’s flight height.
+Above Ground Level (AGL): the altitude of a drone’s flight height.

-Above Mean Sea Level (AMSL): AMSL altitudes are relative to a standard mean sea level geoid.
+Above Mean Sea Level (AMSL): the altitude relative to a standard mean sea level geoid.

-Above the Takeoff Altitude (ATO): ATO altitudes are relative to the place your drone started its motor just before takeoff.
+Above the Takeoff Altitude (ATO): the altitude relative to the place a drone started its motor just before takeoff.

-Background Map: a visual 2D map of a region featuring landforms, roads, etc., onto which additional data is layered.
-Often used in the field of GIS.
-Sometimes called a base map.
+Background Map: a visual 2D map of a region featuring landforms, roads, etc., onto which additional data is layered, also referred to as a base map.

 Beyond Visual Line of Sight (BVLOS): an operating method whereby an unmanned aircraft is flown beyond the visual line of sight of the operator.

-Check Point: a surveyed point on the ground, used to verify the accuracy of photogrammetric outputs such as DSMs, Point Cloud, Mesh, Orthomosaic and DTM.
+Check Point: a surveyed point on the ground used to verify the accuracy of photogrammetric outputs.
+These includes DSMs, point clouds, 3D mesh, orthomosaics and DTMs.

 Contour Map: a topographic map that delineates surface elevation using contour lines.